 In these instances, CAPS certainly does not abandon this student.
 Rather, we will work with them to make connection to the appropriate resources and providers.
 If the student desires it, the counselor can maintain contact with that individual and in some cases help coordinate care.

 If a student sees someone off campus can they come back and see a CAPS counselor at a later point in time?

 Services at CAPS are always available to students free of charge.
 Students are welcome to return to CAPS at any time and with no questions asked.

 How long can I see my therapist for?

 We work with students closely to tailor the services they receive to their specific needs.
-This means that some students may only come to one or a few sessions, where as other students may be seen for multiple sessions or over multiple years.
+This means that some students may only come to one or a few sessions, whereas, scheduling permitting other students may be seen for multiple sessions or over multiple years.
 We do not put a limit on the number of times a student can be seen per semester or year.